VictorTrustyDev/EVMOS-sample-scripts/evmos-on-docker/README.md

 To turn it off
 > $ docker-compose -f network2.yml down

-Now you can create IBC relayer to connect them
+Now you can [follow this sample](https://github.com/VictorTrustyDev/EVMOS-sample-scripts/tree/main/hermes-as-ibc-relayer) to create an IBC relayer to connect them

 ### III.
 Network stats